GateNLP/gate-teamware/docs/developerguide/README.md

 4. Redeploy the stack, via `./deploy.sh staging` or `./deploy.sh production`, whichever is the case.
 5. The database *should* be restored.

+## Deployment using Kubernetes
+Helm charts and instructions for deploying teamware via Kubernetes are available in the `charts/` folder.

+*More documentation to follow*

 ## Configuration